vitali-fedulov/imagehash/README.md

 # Large scale image search with Go

-This hash-table-based package provides fast and RAM-friendly **rough approximation** of image similarity for VERY LARGE image collections (millions and more).
+This package provides fast and RAM-friendly **hash-table-based rough approximation** of image similarity for VERY LARGE image collections (millions and more).
 Another use-case is for computers with little memory or computing power.

 The package is a pre-filtering **first step**.
 The **second step** requires a more precise and slower package [images4](https://github.com/vitali-fedulov/images4) on the image set produced in the first step.
 This 2 step sequence (imagehash > images4) is necessary, because direct one-to-all comparison with images4 might be slow for very large image collections.
 For smaller image sets it is better to skip the first step altogether.